reiver/the-secret-history-of-nfts/README.md

 **TODO: include some samples of NFTs**

+These go by names such as — Bored Ape Yacht Club (BAYC), Cool Cats, CryptoPunks, and many others.

 But NFTs have an interesting history that goes back quite a bit earlier than 2021!
 And the the early NFTs had absoltely nothing to do with art!

 ## Why NFTs

 There are a lot of things that culminated in creating the popularity of **NFTs**.

-And many of these things are largely unrelated.
+Many of these things being largely unrelated to each other.

 Today NFTs are, in the minds of many many people, almost synonymous with a certain type of digital art.
 But, strictly speaking, NFTs are not art-specific.